Protective Factors

 Outcomes for children affected by trauma can be improved by helping them and their families build protective factors.
 In other words, protective factors help to mitigate risks; they can help families to weather life’s stress and trauma with less damage.
 Through building protective factors we can help families develop assets and skills for handling life’s challenges more effectively.

-To learn more about what the research tells us about protective factors, please visit Research and Protective Factors
+To learn more about what the research tells us about protective factors, see Research and Specific Protective Factors below.

 Specific Protective Factors